Water Reclamation

 Wastewater Conversion

-The Larkin Group has been working with MNS Engineers to develop plans to treat human wastewater.
-The system would convert human wastewater through a reverse osmosis treatment plant with proven and licensed technology.
-We believe that system can be improved by adding hydrodynamic cavitation to increase efficiency and reduce operating & management expenses.
+The Larkin Group has been working with MNS Engineers to develop plans to treat human wastewater more efficiently.
+The Cloacina stainless steel package wastewater treatment plants convert human wastewater through a reverse osmosis treatment plant with proven and licensed technology.